 - Turn on soft music and bring out an activity that your senior loved one especially enjoys.

 With some advance planning, people who have Alzheimer’s disease can remain calm and content during the Halloween season.
 The highly trained care team at Compassionate Nursing Services is always on hand to provide strategies to help with the various intricacies of dementia, and to partner with families with professional in-home care – as much or as little as needed, and always provided with compassion, patience, and skill.
-Contact us at 314-432-4312 to find out more about our expert senior care in St. Louis.
+Contact us at 314-432-4312 to find out more about our expert Oakville dementia care team and the surrounding communities we serve.